Filpill/blog-web/content/projects/2023-05-18-arch-install-guide.md

 We can use systemctl to enable network manager as a service which starts automatically when you boot the computer (which is very useful to have).
 ![](/img/arch/install_process/26.jpg#center)
-We also need to install "efibootmgr" as this is a dependancy for grubs installation.
+We also need to install "efibootmgr" as this is a dependency for grubs installation.
 ![](/img/arch/install_process/27.jpg#center)
 Next we run the grub-install command on /dev/sda